AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 SelfTest_Clock.c

-Note: The tested clock accuracies are defined in the SelfTest_Clock.h file.
-Clock accuracies may be modified based on end system requirements.
+The tested clock accuracies are defined in the SelfTest_Clock.h file.
+Clock accuracies can be modified based on end system requirements.

 Flash (invariable memory) test

-PSoC 6 devices include an on-chip flash memory of up to 2048 KB.
-The flash memory is organized in rows, where each row contains 128 data bytes.
+PSOC™ 6 devices include an on-chip flash memory ranging from 256 KB to 2 MB.
+The flash memory is organized in rows, where each row contains 32 columns of 128 bits.

 Fletcher checksum method